oliyh/martian/README.md

 which behave in the same way as pedestal interceptors.

 ### Global behaviour
-You can add interceptors to the stack that gets executed on every request when bootstrapping martian.
+You can add interceptors to the stack that get executed on every request when bootstrapping martian.
 For example, if you wish to add an authentication header and a timer to all requests:

 ```clojure